naninovel/docs/docs/en/guide/custom-variables.md

 ## Variable Events

-When building a [custom UI](/guide/gui#ui-customization) or other systems, you may want to react to events when a variable's value changes.
-For example, when creating a character stats screen, you might want the text to update with the variables.
-While a conventional approach uses a C# script, you can also use the `Variable Events` component.
+When building a [custom UI](/guide/gui#ui-customization) or other systems, you may want to react when a variable's value changes.
+For example, when creating a character stats screen, you might want the text to update based on the variables.
+While the conventional approach is to use a C# script, you can also use the `Variable Events` component.
 This component invokes Unity events when a variable with a specified name changes.

 ![](https://i.gyazo.com/a8ad226b7a50110584551ae81179c709.png)